APGRoboCop/rcbotold/README.md

 * added: Weapon Switch tactic added for when their clips are empty
 * added: Smart pointers, RAII and modern C++ features to reduce potential memory leaks and bug prone crashes
 * added: Assertions for debugging purposes and sanity checks
+* added: NS Marine troops can ditch their LMGs for better weapons
+* added: A /visibility folder to store visibility table files away from /waypoints folder

 * changed: Increased the bot's flexibility
 * changed: Avoid using welder in NS Combat
 * changed: Replaced most of the #define Marcos with Enumerators and constexpr
 * changed: Strings and enums optimised and modernised
+* changed: NeuralNet & General Algorithms tweaked
 * changed: Reduced redundant coding and risks of buffer overflow crashes
+* changed: StartFrame() now split for improved readability and maintainability
 * changed: Reverted basemonster.h that was modified for Sven Coop
 * changed: Increasing bot's viewing angle to detect enemies better
 * changed: Reduced further Sven Co-op and TFC support